 - DocuSign: The "Connect FileMaker to DocuSign API" course will show you the step-by-step process of integrating FileMaker with several key modules in DocuSign so you can control data flow or monitor activity within your own FileMaker app.

 - Stripe: In our course “Connect FileMaker to Stripe API," you learn how to connect FileMaker with their API, and how to seamlessly work with all data from a Stripe account for reporting, tracking, integration, and processing a payment.
-We also have a blog on this topic.
+Or read through our blog.

-- Charting and Tableau: Our “FileMaker Charting and Beyond” Course is created specifically for developers needing to demystify the fundamentals of FileMaker charting.
+- Charting and Tableau: Our “FileMaker Charting and Beyond” course was created specifically for developers needing to demystify the fundamentals of FileMaker charting.
 We show you how to create and configure all 10 of the different FileMaker charts and demonstrate using an API connection to the free version of Tableau.